akarnokd/async-enumerable-dotnet/README.md

 - `MulticastAsyncEnumerable` - signals events to currently associated IAsyncEnumerator consumers (aka PublishSubject).
 - `ReplayAsyncEnumerable` - replays some or all items to its IAsyncEnumerator consumers (aka ReplaySubject).
+- `UnicastAsyncEnumerable` - buffers then replay items for an only consumer

 ### IAsyncConsumer